dundalek/firewrap/README.md

 It is similar to [Firejail](https://github.com/netblue30/firejail), but based on [Bubblewrap](https://github.com/containers/bubblewrap).

+There will be a lot of wasted effort creating wrappers and middlewares for AI agent tool use.
+What we need is first-class security mechanisms in programming languages and operating systems.
+In the end AIs will just execute commands and call APIs with provided authority.

 > ⚠️ **Disclaimer**:
 This is an experimental and incomplete project.
 Always verify the source before running anything.